KaRoNaK/NjordBoatRepair/README.md

 Username: Jane Doe, password: ultraPassword456, role: user<br /><br />

 As only compnay users have access to the page, only James Doe will be logged in.
-Jane Doe will have an unauthorized error, but errors are displayed on the UI currently.<br />
+Jane Doe will have an unauthorized error, but errors are not displayed on the UI currently.<br />
 Currently there is no log out button, so if the user wants to log out, the `localStorage` needs to be cleared.
 For that, open the `developer tools` -> `Application` -> `localStorage`.<br /><br />

 After log in, navigate to the Job Ads page, click on one of the rows, and the detailed job page will be displayed.